AdamWilsonLab/singularity-geospatial-r/README.md

 # Development Notes

 I started with [nickjer's very helpful example](https://github.com/nickjer/singularity-rstudio/blob/master/.travis.yml) and updated it to pull from the geospatial version of the versioned rocker stack instead of the repository based R.  This should make it easier to keep up to date.

-I also pulled from the
+# Errors

+* Error "Could not acquire revocation list file lock" resolved with help from [here](https://www.gitmemory.com/issue/rocker-org/rocker-versioned/213/726807289)

 # Useful Links